Likelihood-based inference for the Gompertz model with Poisson errors: Numerical Experiments

 The computational times for scenario {\bf S4} are reported in Table \ref{tab:computational_times}.
-The MLE approach was the slowest, taking between two and nine times longer tan the other two.
-The Gibbs sampler outperforms STAN in terms of speed, with a mean computation time that is approximately five times shorter.
+The MLE approach was the slowest, taking between two and nine times longer than the other two.
+The Gibbs sampler outperforms Stan in terms of speed, with a mean computation time that is approximately five times shorter.
 The other scenarios exhibited similar patterns and are presented in the Supplementary Material.
 Finally, a comparison of the effective sample sizes for the three parameters across the two Bayesian inference methods is also provided there.
-In all cases, the Gibbs sampler outperformed STAN, yielding effective samples sizes per second that were around 1.5 to 3.5 times larger.
-This is of course not surprising, since the algorithm presented here has been designed specifically for this problem, while STAN is a sampling algorithm which is able to tackle a wide variety of models.
+In all cases, the Gibbs sampler outperformed Stan, yielding effective sample sizes per second that were around 1.5 to 3.5 times larger.
+This is not surprising, since the algorithm presented here has been designed specifically for this problem, while Stan is a sampling algorithm which is able to tackle a wide variety of models.
+Due to its general-purpose nature, Stan is not tailored to exploit the specific characteristic of a given target.
+Finally, it is important to note that if the algorithms are run for a much larger number of iterations, both the Gibbs sampler and Stan will yield similar conclusions about the posterior.
+However, the number of iterations required for the two algorithms to produce similar results may be computationally prohibitive.
+In fact, the only theoretical guarantee is that they asymptotically converge to the same result as the number of iterations approaches infinity.
+Since the number of iterations is finite, the differences reported arise from the different mixing times of the two algorithms, which are particularly relevant for shorter runs.